Kawther Ramzi: Biography

 Kawthar emerged strongly under the spotlight after the murder of her Tunisian friend, Thekra and remained the strongest witness in the case.
-On 28 November 2003, Kawthar was in the house of Thekra, when the husband of her, the businessman and artist Ayman Al-Suwaidi, expelled her from home in bad ways.
+On 28 November 2003, Kawthar was in the house of Thekra, when her husband, the businessman and artist Ayman El-Suwedi, expelled her from home in bad ways.
 The next day she learned that a few minutes later there was the murder that would end the life of her friend and Tunisian singer.

 She died on 2 September 2018, at the age of 87 years, due to a sharp drop in blood circulation.
 Kawther suffered from paralysis of her leg and right hand due to a previous stroke.